-If you’re looking for a delicious and easy way to cook tofu, look no further than this pan-fried tofu recipe!
-With just a few simple ingredients, you can create crispy and flavorful tofu that’s perfect for adding to salads, stir-fries, and more.
+If you’re looking for the simplest way to cook tofu, look no further than this pan-fried tofu recipe!
+All you need is extra firm tofu, corn starch, salt, and oil to get started.

 What You Need for Pan-Fried Tofu

-Tofu: this recipe calls for firm or extra firm tofu.
-Make sure you use one or the other if you want to get crunchy tofu!
+Tofu: we tested this recipe with both firm AND extra-firm tofu so make sure you use one or the other if you want to get crunchy tofu!